Saraswathi-972/React/README.md

 6.Whenever we are using map we need to assign unique key for each child 7.It's recommended to use index as key suggested to use unique keys.

+# Episode-5
+1.Two types of export/import-Default and named
+  - export default component:
+      import component "path";
+  -export const component;
+      import {component} "path";
+2.When we try to export multiple things use names export 3.we can use both named and default export for the same component as well it won't throw any error 4.state variable-super poweful variable
+5.React Hooks
+    -They are normal JS utility functions. written by Facebook developers -There are written inside React(comes automatically when we use import react) 6.There are two important types of react hooks(others not use more) -useState() - for creating state variable -useEffect()
+7.Whenevre a state variable changes react will re render my component 8.Reconciliation Algorithm(React Fiber) in React16 - new algorithm to update component -https://github.com/acdlite/react-fiber-architecture
+9.It will findout difference b/w virtul DOM objects and updated component